-I THINK MY SINK IS BLOCKED IN THE BEND JUST BELOW THE SINK, HOW DO I FIX THIS?
+I THINK MY SINK HAS A BLOCKED DRAIN IN THE BEND, HOW DO I FIX THIS?

 If you think the blockage might be in the kitchen drain’s P-trap (the curve of the drainpipe under the sink that is usually found inside the cabinet), place a pan or bucket under the drain to catch any water or debris that may fall out.
 Unfasten the P-trap from the drainpipe and clear out anything that is stuck.
 Then replace the trap and check that water runs through without leaking.